 The treating hospital found that their patient (the resident) tested positive for ESBL (extended-spectrum beta-lactamase), a certain strain of bacteria that is known to be highly resistant "to treatments with commonly used antibiotics" including cephalosporins (a class of antibiotic).

 If your loved one is suffering from abuse, neglect or mistreatment while residing at Landsun Homes, the New Mexico nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 can help.
-Our law firm fights aggressively on behalf of Eddy County victims of mistreatment living in long-term facilities including nursing homes in Carlsbad.
+Our network of attorneys fights aggressively on behalf of Eddy County victims of mistreatment living in long-term facilities including nursing homes in Carlsbad.
 Let our skilled attorneys file and handle your nursing home abuse compensation claim against all those who caused your loved one harm.
 Our years of experience ensure a successful resolution.

 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

 We accept every case involving nursing home abuse, wrongful death or personal injury through a contingency fee agreement.
 This arrangement postpones making upfront payments for our legal services until after we have successfully resolved your compensation claim through a negotiated settlement or jury trial award.
 We provide all clients a "No Win/No-Fee" Guarantee, meaning you owe us nothing if we are unable to obtain compensation on your behalf.
-Let our law firm start working on your case today to ensure your family receives the financial compensation they deserve for your harm.
+Let our network of attorneys start working on your case today to ensure your family receives the financial compensation they deserve for your harm.
 All information you share with our law offices will remain confidential.